-All parents/guardians will be asked to complete an adherence and acceptability questionnaire and will be asked to return any unused medication at final follow-up.
-Parent/guardian responses to the adherence questionnaire administered during telephone contact at week 1 follow-up will be related to parent/guardian records of administered doses in the symptom diary.
+All parents/guardians will be asked questions on adherence at each follow-up phone call and will be asked to return any unused medication at final follow-up.
+Parent/guardian responses to the adherence questions administered during telephone contact at week 1 follow-up will be related to parent/guardian records of administered doses in the symptom diary.